-To start proof the yeast.
+Proof the yeast.
 Test the warm water on your wrist to make sure it is the right temperature.
 It should feel like a baby's bath water.
 Add the yeast to the warm water with the 1 tablespoon sugar.
 Gently stir the mixture with a fork.
-Cover the bowl of this mixture with a plate to trap in the heat.
+Cover the bowl of this mixture with a plate (or plastic wrap) to trap in the heat.
 This will help the yeast bubble up in less time.
 Let this mixture rest for 5-10 minutes.
 During this time the yeast will bubble up and foam.
 If the yeast does not bubble up, dump it out and start over with a new yeast mixture.

-In a microwave safe bowl, microwave the milk, 1 stick of butter (1/2 cup of butter) and 1/3 cup sugar for 1-1 1/2 minutes until the milk is warm but not scalding.
+In a microwave safe bowl, microwave the 1 1/3 cups milk, 1 stick of butter (1/2 cup) and 1/3 cup sugar for 1-1 1/2 minutes until the milk is warm but not scalding.
 The butter will melt in the milk.

 To help cool down this mixture, add 2 cups of flour and the salt.
 Whisk to combine.